Back Country Camping in the Smokies

 Campgrounds Great Smoky Mountains

 Camping in the Great Smoky Mountains National Park can take visitors back to a primitive time, while still offering the amenities that modern life necessitates.
 There is a total of ten campgrounds in the Great Smoky Mountains National Park.
 All of these major camping areas offer cold running water, flush toilets, fire grills and tables.
 There are no showers, electrical or water hook-ups available in the park.
 Most of the sites are closed from the beginning of November until early Spring.
 Check the chart below for operation schedules.
-Fees for camping range from $14.00 – $23.00 per night.
-Spaces at Cades Cove, Elkmont, Cosby, and Smokemont must be reserved from May 15 thru October 31 through the National Park Reservation Service at 1-877-444-6777.
+Fees for camping range from $17.50 – $27.00 per night.
+Spaces at Cades Cove, Elkmont, Cosby, Cataloochee and Smokemont may be reserved online at www.recreation.gov or by phone through the National Park Reservation Service at 1-877-444-6777.
 You can make reservations up to five months in advance.
-The remaining seven campgrounds are first-come, first-served only.
+The remaining campgrounds are first-come, first-served only.
 Enjoy your outdoor experience in the Smokies and please remember – leave nothing behind but your footprints.

 Campgrounds Great Smoky Mountains: